Center for Health Justice

 Linkage to Resources

 In addition to providing services directly, CHJ is a bridge organization, connecting clients to the expanse of available services throughout Los Angeles County when clients' needs are outside CHJ’s scope.
 A lack of affordable housing, employment, public benefits, identification, substance use treatment, and mental health support are some of the greatest challenges to reintegration after incarceration.
 CHJ helps connect clients to the following services: housing, employment, education, health, mental health, food, clothing, domestic violence support, maternal wellness, legal support, public benefits enrollment, substance use treatment, and many more.
-We also help connect clients to services specifically for LGBTQIA+ individuals, seniors, veterans, and youth.
+We also help connect clients to services specifically for sexual minorities, seniors, veterans, and youth.

 See our Community Resource List here.